 - (A) Assignment.
-Complex cases are those which require extensive judicial involvement, and shall be so designated by the District Judge, counsel, and parties. - (B) Management.
-A preliminary scheduling conference shall be conducted before the assigned District Judge for all cases on this Complex track, and an initial scheduling order, in accordance with Rule 16(b) of the Federal Rules of Civil Procedure, shall be issued following such conference. - (C) Multidistrict litigation.
-An attorney filing a complaint, answer, or other pleading involving a case which may involve multidistrict litigation (see 28 U.S.C. § 1407), shall, with the filing of the pleading, file in writing with the Clerk of the Court and the Judge to whom the case has been assigned, a paper describing the nature of the case listing the title(s) and number(s) of any other related case(s) filed in this or other jurisdictions.
+Complex cases are those which require extensive judicial involvement, and will be so designated by the District Judge or Magistrate Judge, counsel, and parties. - (B) Management.
+A preliminary scheduling conference will be conducted before the assigned District Judge or Magistrate Judge for all cases on this Complex track, and an initial scheduling order, in accordance with Rule 16(b) of the Federal Rules of Civil Procedure, will issue following the conference. - (C) Multidistrict litigation.
+An attorney filing a complaint, answer, or other pleading in a case that may involve multidistrict litigation (see 28 U.S.C. § 1407), must file with the pleading a paper describing the nature of the case listing the title(s) and number(s) of any other related case(s) filed in this or other jurisdictions.